beatrizsmerino/vue-gh-pages/README-v1.md

 ## 🎯 Description

-This version runs the `deploy-v1.sh` file using the `deploy:v1` NPM script declared in the `package.json` file.
+This version runs the `deploy-v1.sh` file using the one NPM script declared in the `package.json` file.

 It does not require the installation of additional NPM packages to work.